Diode-pumped Lasers | previous | next | feedback |

 Advantages of Diode Pumping

-The main advantages of diode pumping are:
+The main advantages of diode pumping (in contrast to lamp pumping) are:

 - A high electrical-to-optical efficiency of the pump source (of the order of 50%) leads to a high overall power efficiency (→ wall-plug efficiency) of the laser.
-As a consequence, small power supplies are needed, and both the electricity consumption and the cooling demands are drastically reduced, compared with those for lamp-pumped lasers.
+As a consequence, small laser power supplies are needed, and both the electricity consumption and the cooling demands are drastically reduced, compared with those for lamp-pumped lasers.

-- Although the beam quality of high-power diode lasers is not perfect, it often allows for end pumping of lasers with very good overlap of laser mode and pump region, leading to high beam quality and power efficiency.
+- Although the beam quality of high-power diode lasers is not perfect, it often allows for end pumping of lasers with very good overlap of laser mode and pumped region, leading to high beam quality and power efficiency.
 In the domain of slab lasers, it allows edge pumping instead of face pumping, which brings important advantages.

 - Diode-pumped low-power lasers can be pumped with diffraction-limited laser diodes.
 This allows the construction of very low-power lasers with reasonable power efficiency, i.e., with a very small electrical pump power, as is important for battery-powered devices.